Meet Robbie Wells, a true Sealegs amphibious enthusiast with a passion for all things outdoors, fishing, and Sealegs.

 These were all things he could not do comfortably in a normal boat, but Robbie didn't see any alternative.
 He was resigned to analyzing tide charts for the rest of his fishing days.

 But then, in 2011, Robbie saw Sealegs at a boat show.
-He immediately started fantasising about the places he could go and what he could do in such a craft.
+He immediately started fantasising about the places he could go and what he could do in such a boat.
 Fortunately for Robbie, Sealegs had a pre-loved 6.1m D-tube in stock and he jumped on the opportunity.

-Robbie was immediately blown away by the amphibious capabilities of the craft, the ease of everything, and the potential to take adventure fishing, boating, and camping to a new level - he now had the ability to go where others couldn't.
+Robbie was immediately blown away by the amphibious capabilities of the boat, the ease of everything, and the potential to take adventure fishing, boating, and camping to a new level - he now had the ability to go where others couldn't.

 Robbie said "you can pull up in the beach and camp where no one else has.
 Sealegs provides safe boating, amazing on water performance and off-road abilities."

-Since that first 6m craft, Robbie has owned a second 6.1m D-tube, a 7.1m RIB and a 7.7m Sport D-tube, and has done over 1500 total hours in them exploring the east coast of Australia in a variety of sea conditions.
+Since that first 6m boat, Robbie has owned a second 6.1m D-tube, a 7.1m RIB and a 7.7m Sport D-tube, and has done over 1500 total hours in them exploring the east coast of Australia in a variety of sea conditions.

-Now on to his fifth Sealegs, the 8.5m Alloy Cabin, he is still in awe of the craft's amphibious capabilities.
+Now on to his fifth Sealegs, the 8.5m Alloy Cabin, he is still in awe of the boat's amphibious capabilities.
 A recent adventure to Fraser Island in Queensland Australia (where the sand is incredibly soft), left Robbie amazed by how it handled the unpredictable terrain.

-The 8.5m is one of the largest and heaviest in the Sealegs range, and as such he had his doubts, but he discovered the terrain was no match for the craft as he drove over the soft sand with ease.
+The 8.5m is one of the largest and heaviest in the Sealegs range, and as such he had his doubts, but he discovered the terrain was no match for the boat as he drove over the soft sand with ease.

 Sealegs went above and beyond solving the problems Robbie faced with his normal boats - soft sand, coral, rock were all no match for the Sealegs System, which means he can now get to remote areas that he could only dream of previously.
 He says his only problem now is finding time to go out and adventure more!